steven2358/yalet/README.md

 - [Chegg](https://www.chegg.com/) - Chegg provides step-by-step textbook solutions, expert answers for homework questions, and textbook rentals.

 ## Programming
-### Learn computational thinking by designing video games
+### Learn computational thinking by building
 - [Scratch](https://scratch.mit.edu/) - Scratch is a free programming language and online community where you can create your own interactive stories, games, and animations. [#opensource](https://github.com/LLK/scratch-gui)
 - [Alice](https://www.alice.org/) - Alice is a block-based programming environment that makes it easy to create animations, build interactive narratives, or program simple games in 3D.
 Alice motivates learning through creative exploration. [#opensource](https://github.com/TheAliceProject/alice3)
 - [Greenfoot](https://www.greenfoot.org/) - A video-game based environment for learning to program Java. [#opensource](https://www.greenfoot.org/site/download_source)
+- [BlocksCAD](https://www.blockscad3d.com/editor/) - BlocksCAD is a development environment that provides access to computer-aided design (CAD), based on Blockly.
+- [Blockly](https://developers.google.com/blockly) - A JavaScript library for building visual programming editors, by Google. [#opensource](https://github.com/google/blockly)

-### Learn programming by play coding games
+### Learn programming by playing
 - [CodeCombat](https://codecombat.com/) - Coding games to learn Python and JavaScript.
 - [Ozaria](https://www.ozaria.com/) - CodeCombat for teachers.
 Ozaria is a computer science program, an adventure game, and a fantasy story where students master the magic of coding to save their world.
 - [Checkio](https://checkio.org/) - Coding games to learn Python and TypeScript.